-The problem with these responses is that it shows that there is complacency towards the situation as well as there are multiple people not taking action to correct the hazard.
-These type of responses often show that bigger problems are present, not just the carelessness of one or two individuals.
+The problem with these responses is that it shows that there is complacency towards the situation, as well as there are multiple people not taking action to correct the hazard.
+These types of responses often show that bigger problems are present, not just the carelessness of one or two individuals.

-Mentioned above, we have all witnessed situations that are much like ticking time bombs in the workplace.
-For the most part, we all know what needs to be done and we know what the expectation is for the work that we do including working safely.
-Often times the upper management of a company has high expectations for their worksites to work safely however, hazards are left unaddressed at an individual site level or in part of a facility.
-When an injury occurs due to a hazard that has been recognized but not corrected this is when it becomes a big deal for everyone involved.
+Often times the upper management of a company has high expectations for their worksites to work safely; however, hazards are left unaddressed at an individual site level or in part of a facility.
+When an injury occurs due to a hazard that has been recognized but not corrected, this is when it becomes a big deal for everyone involved.

 Do not wait for an issue to become a big deal before addressing it, especially when it comes to hazards at work.
 We do not always have total control over each and every situation, but there is always something we can do to try to bring it to light or get it corrected.
 Choosing to take action can make the difference in preventing an injury.

 Discussion point: What is a common hazard that is walked past but can cause an injury for someone working in the area?